ebaratte/cpp-klondike/README.md

 Build & Run
 -----------

-Built and tested on Mac OSX, with clang.
+Built and tested on Linux and Mac OSX (with clang).
 Other platforms may or may not work.
 ```
-cd solitaire
+cd build/
+cmake
 make
-build/solitaire
+./klondike
 ```

 Note: your terminal must support UTF-8, and ANSI color codes; otherwise the output will look garbled.